 Hegseth says ‘nobody was texting war plans’ after group chat breach

-- Secretary of Defense Pete Hegseth faced criticism for a significant breach of military information after details of U.S. Military attack plans were disclosed in a group chat on Signal that included a reporter.
+- Secretary of Defense Pete Hegseth faced criticism for disclosing military plans in a group chat that included a reporter, leading to a significant leak of classified information.

-- Senator Ruben Gallego stated that Hegseth must take responsibility for the leak, emphasizing the importance of operational security and mentioning the potential consequences he would face as a Marine.
+- Senator Ruben Gallego stated that Hegseth must take responsibility for the breach, claiming operational security is crucial for armed forces safety.

 Coverage Details